mermaidpurse/wrapsher/docs/wrapsher.md

 #### Types and Values

-The core language (module **core**) implements the following fundamental types.
+The core language (module **core**) implements the following builtin types.
 Note that all types have a zero value and are not nullable.
 Type conversion functions (e.g., `int as_int(string s)`) must be used to read types from input strings or implement an optional value.